- Please Don't Tell My Parents I'm a Supervillain:

 Bilbo: "I come from under the hill, and under the hills and over the hills my paths led.
 And through the air.
 I am he that walks unseen.
 I am the clue finder, the web-cutter, the stinging fly.
 I was chosen for the lucky number.
 I am he that buries his friends alive and drowns them and draws them alive again from the water.
 I came from the end of a bag, but no bag went over me."

-And then subverted when part of his boast ("I am barrel-rider") sets Smaug off on a killing spree against an innocent town, leaving Bilbo to curse himself.
+- And then subverted when part of his boast ("I am barrel-rider") sets Smaug off on a killing spree against an innocent town, leaving Bilbo to curse himself. ("That would have made a blind rabbit in these parts think of the lake-men!" he laments.)
 Granted, this also results in Smaug's death.

 Smaug: "I kill where I wish and none dare resist.
 I laid low the warriors of old and their like is not in the world today.
 Then I was but young and tender.
 Now I am old and strong, strong, strong... ...
 My armor is like tenfold shields, my teeth are swords, my claws spears, the shock of my tail a thunderbolt, my wings a hurricane, and my breath death!"